-- 16.3 PAID HOLIDAYS OFF: On each City-observed holiday, every Community Services Officer will receive one (1) full shift of paid time off. - 16.4 FLOATING HOLIDAYS: In addition to the City-observed holidays identified above, Community Services Officers are entitled to two (2) floating eight (8) hour holidays per year.
+- 15.2 HOLIDAY IN LIEU: The following classifications receive pay for City-observed holidays in the form of five percent (5%) of base pay for regularly-scheduled hours each pay period: Police Sergeant, Police Agent, Police Officer, Police Officer Trainee, Communications Officer, and Lead Communications Officer. - 15.3 PAID HOLIDAYS OFF: On each City-observed holiday, every Community Services Officer will receive one (1) full shift of paid time off. - 15.4 FLOATING HOLIDAYS: In addition to the City-observed holidays identified above, Community Services Officers are entitled to two (2) floating eight (8) hour holidays per year.
 The first floating holiday accrues on October 1st, the second floating holiday accrues on April 1st.

-SECTION 17.
+SECTION 16.
 HOURS OF WORK AND OVERTIME

-- 17.1 FAIR LABOR STANDARDS ACT (FLSA) OVERTIME DEFINED: The established FLSA work period for all sworn employees shall be twenty-eight (28) consecutive days with an FLSA overtime threshold of one hundred seventy one (171) hours actually worked, pursuant to 29 U.S.C. section 207(k).
-The established FLSA work period for all miscellaneous employees shall be seven (7) consecutive workdays with an FLSA overtime threshold of forty (40) hours actually worked. - 17.2 CONTRACTUAL OVERTIME DEFINED: Employees shall receive overtime compensation for all hours worked in excess of their regularly-scheduled shifts.
-Paid leave hours will be counted as hours worked for purposes of calculating contractual overtime. - 17.3 CONTRACTUAL OVERTIME RATE DEFINED: The contractual overtime rate for each contractual overtime hour worked is an employee's pay period salary plus includable compensation as defined by the FLSA at 29 U.S.C. section 207(e), divided by eighty (80), times one and one half (1.5). - 17.4 CANINE HANDLERS: Employees assigned as canine handlers shall be paid seven (7) hours at the contractual overtime rate per pay period for off-duty time spent on grooming and maintenance of their canine partner.
+- 16.1 FAIR LABOR STANDARDS ACT (FLSA) OVERTIME DEFINED: The established FLSA work period for all sworn employees shall be twenty-eight (28) consecutive days with an FLSA overtime threshold of one hundred seventy one (171) hours actually worked, pursuant to 29 U.S.C. section 207(k).
+The established FLSA work period for all miscellaneous employees shall be seven (7) consecutive workdays with an FLSA overtime threshold of forty (40) hours actually worked. - 16.2 CONTRACTUAL OVERTIME DEFINED: Employees shall receive overtime compensation for all hours worked in excess of their regularly-scheduled shifts.
+Paid leave hours will be counted as hours worked for purposes of calculating contractual overtime. - 16.3 CONTRACTUAL OVERTIME RATE DEFINED: The contractual overtime rate for each contractual overtime hour worked is an employee's pay period salary plus includable compensation as defined by the FLSA at 29 U.S.C. section 207(e), divided by eighty (80), times one and one half (1.5). - 16.4 CANINE HANDLERS: Through December 31, 2021, employees assigned as canine handlers will be assigned to work a ten (10) or twelve (12) hour shift; however, one hour per workday will be allowed for grooming and maintenance of the canine and will be considered on duty time.
+Duty time worked by the canine handler in excess of the assigned shift shall be compensated at contractual overtime rate.
+Effective January 1, 2022, employees assigned as canine handlers shall be paid seven (7) hours at the contractual overtime rate per pay period for off-duty time spent on grooming and maintenance of their canine partner.
 The City and the Association have considered the time that canine handlers typically spend on off-duty canine care and have determined the reasonable amount of time is seven (7) hours per pay period.
-Canine handlers are not permitted to work more than seven hours per pay period on off-duty canine care. - 17.5 COMPENSATORY TIME OFF: Employees shall be allowed to accrue up to one hundred and forty (140) hours of compensatory time off in lieu of paid overtime subject to the approval of the Chief of Police.
+Canine handlers are not permitted to work more than seven hours per pay period on off-duty canine care.

+16.5 COMPENSATORY TIME OFF: Employees shall be allowed to accrue up to one hundred and forty (140) hours of compensatory time off in lieu of paid overtime subject to the approval of the Chief of Police.
 Effective the last pay period in November, all accrued compensatory time hours above one hundred (100) hours will be cashed out and payment of cashed out hours will be made on the first pay period in December.
 Compensatory time payment shall be in a separate check.